 Each incoming student is asked to take a placement test for the following subject areas: mathematics, foreign languages, and music.
 Please read the information for each placement test carefully.

 All placement tests are taken at home during the summer, and your responses are entered online.
-All tests can be accessed at allegheny.edu/orientationforms
+All tests can be accessed at Important Forms.

-If you have any questions about placement testing, please contact the Learning Commons staff at (814) 332-2898 or email@example.com.
+If you have any questions about placement testing, please contact the Orientation staff at (814) 332-2898 or email@example.com.

 Students who have obtained at least a 4 on the Advanced Placement chemistry exam (or at least a 5 on the IBE chemistry exam) may start the chemistry curriculum by taking CHEM 122.
 Students who have obtained a 5 on the Advanced Placement chemistry exam may start the chemistry curriculum by taking CHEM 231 (Organic Chemistry I) in their first semester.

-Students exempt from taking the foreign language placement exams are those who have never studied a foreign language or have had no significant exposure to a language other than English.
-Students with questions about the foreign language placement exams can contact the Modern and Classical Languages Department at (814) 332-3354 or email@example.com.
+Students are exempt from taking the foreign language placement exams if they have never studied a foreign language or have had no significant exposure to a language other than English.
+Students who speak a language other than English at home should also take a language placement exam in that language if they intend to study that language formally while at Allegheny.
+Questions about the foreign language placement tests can be directed to the Department of Modern and Classical Languages.
+Call (814) 332-3354 or email Reese Campbell at email@example.com.

 Students interested in taking courses in music should: